simov/purest/README.md

 }
 ```

 The actual methods are on the left and their aliases are to the right.
-You can [**define your own**][] method aliases and use them instead.
+You can [**define your own**][query-method-aliases] method aliases and use them instead.

 The `verbs` key contains all HTTP verbs. `options` contains methods used to pass any [valid option][request-options] to the underlying request.